Skip to main content

 Arcade stock photo

 Arcade games are not included in your base fare, either.
 Each game usually costs anywhere from $1.00-$3.00 each.
-Therefore, it's really easy to rack up a $30+ tab in arcade games on a rainy afternoon!
+Therefore, it's easy to rack up a $30+ tab in arcade games on a rainy afternoon!

 Select onboard activities